passingthru67/workspaces-to-dock/README.md

     **Dock is fixed and always visible** - The dock remains visible at all times.

     **Autohide** - When enabled, the dock shows when the mouse touches the right edge of screen.
 When disabled, the dock remains hidden unless the intellihide option is on or overview mode is entered.

     **Intellihide** - When enabled, the dock remains visible but hides itself when a window touches it.
 When disabled, dock remains hidden unless the autohide option is on or overview mode is entered.

     **Dodge all windows** - Intellihide option to dodge all windows.

     **Dodge all instances of focused app** - If multiple instances of the focused application are opened, all windows of that app are dodged.

     **Dodge only top instance of focused app** - If multiple instances of the focused application are opened, only the top instance window is dodged.

     **Animation time** - The time it takes the dock to slide from hidden to visible state and vise versa.

     **Show delay** - The time delayed before sliding the dock to the visible state.
 Adjusting this delay higher (500ms-700ms) can help prevent accidentally triggering the dock when using vertical scroll bars on maximized windows.

     **Hide delay** - The time delayed before sliding the dock to the hidden state.

-    **Hover+click to show dock when window maximized** - Require a mouse click (in addition to hovering) to show the dock when the focused window is maximized.
-This option helps eliminate accidentally triggering the dock when using vertical scroll bars on maximized windows.

     **Leave dock edge visible when slid out** - Option to leave the dock edge visible when in the slid out or hidden state.
 This option makes the dock more easily accessible in dual monitor configurations where the second monitor is to the right.

+    **Require click to show dock when window maximized** - Require a mouse click (in addition to hovering) to show the dock when the focused window is maximized.
+This option helps eliminate accidentally triggering the dock when using vertical scroll bars on maximized windows.

+    **Require pressure to show dock** - Require mouse pressure to show the dock.
+This feature requires Gnome Shell 3.8+ and an XServer installation that implements pressure barriers.

+    **Pressure threshold** - The amount of pressure required to activate and show the dock.
+This setting works in conjunction with 'Require pressure to show dock' above and requires Gnome Shell 3.8+ and an XServer installation that implements pressure barriers.

 - **Background:**

     **Customize the dock background opacity** - Allows setting a different transparency value for the dock.

     **Opacity** - Percentage of transparency desired.

     **Only when in autohide** - Only customize the opacity when the dock is shown by the mouse touching the right edge of the screen.
 In such cases, the dock is usually shown over other windows so that less transparency is desired.

 - **Position:**

     **Show the dock on following monitor (if attached)** - Option to position the workspaces dock on a secondary monitor in dual monitor configurations.

     **Extend the height of the dock to fill the screen** - Option to extend the height of the dock to fill the screen.